Rochester Criminal Defense Lawyer

 The felony classes in New York include:

-• Class A-II felonies – Carries a prison term ranging from three years and life imprisonment
+• Class A-II felonies – carry a prison term ranging from three years to life imprisonment

-• Class C felonies – Carries a prison sentence of up to 15 years
+• Class C felonies – carry a prison sentence of up to 15 years

-• Class E felonies – Carries a prison sentence of up to four years
+• Class E felonies – carry a prison sentence of up to four years

-Contact Nobles & DeCarolis today to schedule a FREE consultation with our criminal defense lawyer in Rochester!
+Contact DeCarolis Defense today to schedule a free consultation with our criminal defense lawyer in Rochester.

 • The National Trial Lawyers Top 100 – Criminal Defense